-The audit found that Skeena complied, in all significant respects, with Code requirements for timber harvesting and the construction, maintenance and deactivation of roads.
+The audit found that the Kamloops SBFEP complied, in all significant respects, with the Code requirements for timber harvesting and the construction, maintenance and deactivation of roads.
+The instances of non-compliance were few in number and minor in nature.